 - BAPHL: The Boston Area Puzzle

-Hunt League, a puzzle hunt that happens two (or more) times a year in
+Hunt League, a puzzle hunt that happens two or three times a year in

 Greater Boston.
 I was on the team that wrote

 BAPHL 12 for Spring, 2015.

 - American Crossword